1902 The first machine was produced in Coventry. Similar to most others, the Minerva engine hung from the bicycle frame downtube with belt drive.

 1912 Spennell's lists them at Priory st, Coventry (Tel.
 542) and as manufacturers of motorcycles.

-1914 The engine was enlarged again - this time to 4hp, and listed with various transmissions.
+1914 The engine was replaced with a 4hp unit, and was listed with various transmissions.
 Although it was well-known, the model was very dated.
 The 225cc Junior arrived, with a two-stroke engine, two speed and belt drive.

 1915 The 550cc model H was introduced, with chain-driven Sturmey-Archer gearbox, but still keeping the belt final-drive.
 Some 30,000 machines went to the services and performed well.